-In accordance with the binding element of the investment strategy adopted for promoting the environmental and social characteristics, the minimum proportion of the investments that meet the ESG criteria (in terms of ESG rating coverage) should be at least 80% of the portfolio (box #1Aligned with E/S characteristics).
-The remaining proportion (20% corresponding to the box #2 Other) of the investments (not included in the investments for promoting environmental or social characteristics or in the classification of sustainable investment) should be limited to:
+In accordance with the binding elements of the investment strategy adopted for promoting the environmental and social characteristics, the minimum proportion of the investments that meet the ESG criteria (in terms of ESG rating coverage) should be at least 80% of the portfolio (box #1 Aligned with E/S characteristics).
+The remaining proportion (20% corresponding to the box #2 Other) of the investments (not included in the investments for promoting environmental or social characteristics should be limited to:

-- cash and cash equivalent instruments which may be held as ancillary liquidity or for risk balancing purposes; - · derivatives which may be held for risk balancing purposes and efficient portfolio management but not for promoting environmental and social characteristic; - securities for which relevant data is not available.
+- cash and cash equivalent instruments which may be held as ancillary liquidity or for risk balancing purposes; - derivatives which may be held for risk balancing purposes and efficient portfolio management but not for promoting environmental and social characteristic; - securities for which relevant data is not available.

-The Sub-fund will have a minimum proportion of 20% of sustainable investments (box #1A Sustainable).
+The Sub-fund will have a minimum proportion of 10% of sustainable investments (box #1A Sustainable).